drewgrif/suckless-tools/README.md

 # suckless tools

-This is a script that will install the latest tools from https://git.suckless.org
+This is a script (intended for Debian Bookworm) that will install the latest tools from https://git.suckless.org

 * dwm
 * st